dedeleono/pet-palace/README.md

 Then run yarn
 Then run yarn dev

-Load that wallet to see staked nfts and stakeable nfts
+Load that wallet to see pets

-changed email

-Hashlist updated.